 If you’re clumsy, don’t have particularly big pockets or don’t plan on using your iPhone primarily as a media consumption device, then the iPhone 7 Plus might be a little bit of overkill for you.
 It’s also a whole 50 grams heavier than the smaller version too – that’s more than 35% heavier if you’re counting.
 At 188 grams it’s right up there with the heaviest smartphones around.

 The good news is that the additional screen real estate and overall size means Apple was able to cram in additional battery in the 7 Plus.
 The smaller iPhone 7 has a 1,960 mAh (7.45 Wh) cell, compared to 2,900 mAh (11 Wh) in the larger version.

 Interestingly, Apple lists the battery life of the iPhone 7 Plus at 50% longer than the regular iPhone 7.
-When it comes to iPhone 7 vs iPhone 7 Plus, the iPhone 7 Plus will likely turn out to be the better option for battery lovers, but prolonged battery cycle information will take a while to filter through.
+When it comes to iPhone 7 vs iPhone 7 Plus, the iPhone 7 Plus will turn out to be the better option for battery lovers.

 Perhaps more important to note though, is that the new iPhone 7 received a 14.5% larger battery than the iPhone 6s whereas the iPhone 7 Plus only got a 5.5% increase from last year’s Plus version.

 This means the difference in battery life between the two iPhone 7s should be significantly decreased this year.

 Both new iPhones are rocking the new quad-core Apple A10 Fusion chip (the first time an iPhone has housed a quad-core processor), which should add to their general battery efficiency because the CPU now has options between high performance and low energy cores for less demanding tasks.
 There’s also a fancy new hexa-core GPU that’s 50% faster than the graphics chip in the 6s.